everespinoza2121/everespinoza2121/prompt-tests/summarize_article_test.md

 Read the article and write a summary in bullet points under 100 words:

 **Result:**
-	•	The article highlights 10 of the best hotels in Mexico City, each offering a unique experience.
+Here’s a concise bullet-point summary of the National Geographic article “10 of the best hotels in Mexico City, from style icons to neighbourhood hangouts”:

-	•	Andaz Condesa stands out for its colorful, modern design and rooftop pool.
+•	Andaz Condesa: Trendy hotel with bold design, rooftop pool, and seafood restaurant.
-	•	The Red Tree House offers a warm, homelike atmosphere with a strong community vibe.
+	•	The Red Tree House: Cozy guesthouse with a homelike vibe and local breakfasts.
-	•	Durango219 appeals to design lovers with minimalist style and vintage touches.
+	•	Durango219: Stylish boutique hotel with minimalist rooms and rooftop bar.
-	•	Options range from boutique luxury to budget-friendly hostels, reflecting the city’s cultural and architectural diversity.
+	•	Hostel Barrio Downtown: Budget option with colorful Mexican décor and digital nomad perks.
+	•	Pug Seal Anatole France: Chic Polanco stay in a 1940s mansion.
+	•	H21 Boutique: Elegant guesthouse blending historic charm with modern design.

+Each reflects Mexico City’s blend of culture, comfort, and creativity.

 **Notes:**
 - This was a more clear version and very useful to the point.